MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 ### Deploy the back-end infrastructure

-With the AKS cluster created and the Docker images built, Contoso admins now deploy the rest of the infrastructure that will be used by back-end microservices.
+With the AKS cluster created and the docker images built, Contoso admins now deploy the rest of the infrastructure that will be used by back-end microservices.

 - Instructions in the section use the [SmartHotel360-Backend](https://github.com/Microsoft/SmartHotel360-Backend) repo.
 - In the `/deploy/k8s/arm` folder, there's a single script to create all items.